xplicit/chiapos-dotnet/README.md

 ## What is current state?

-Current state: porting is completed, currently verifying the correctness. k=25 plot generation is verified, next step to verify k=32 plot generation.
+Current state: porting is completed.
+Plot generation for k=25 and k=32 plot generation is verified.
+At now: time of plot generation optimization.

 ## Performance metrics